 What Causes Gemstone Dispersion?

 Every gem species refracts the distinct wavelengths of light (colors) at different speeds.
 Gems have a refractive index (RI) for each wavelength of light.
-Gemologists measure gemstone dispersion by taking the difference between a gem’s red RI and its violet RI.
+Typically, gemologists use a yellow light source (589 nm) to measure RIs.
+However, to measure a gem’s dispersion, gemologists must calculate its RI using red light (686.7 nm), then violet light (430.8).
+The absolute difference between a gem’s red RI and its violet RI equals its dispersion.
+(Dispersion values have no units).

 A gemstone’s density, color, and RI all affect how it disperses light.
-However, faceting plays a critical role.
+In particular, faceting plays a critical role in how a specific cut gem shows dispersion.
 Skilled lapidaries can control how light moves within a gem.
 They can cut a gemstone so that light enters and strikes the pavilion facets at critical angles, causing light to be reflected internally and then back out through the crown facets.
 This maximizes the fire effect for wearers and admirers.
+On the other hand, a poorly cut gem may show little fire.

 The optics and electronics industries use lithium niobate or linobate extensively.
 Gem cutters also used this synthetic as an early diamond simulant due to its high RI (2.3) and dispersion (0.13).
 However, its relatively low Mohs hardness (5.5) made it too soft for most jewelry uses.
 Nevertheless, custom faceters still cut this material for collectors and some jewelry enthusiasts due to its incredible fire.